Engelbrekt Engelbrektsson: Death

-Måns Bengtsson was a Swedish knight and chief judge in the traditional Swedish province of Närke.
-He was a member of the family Natt och Dag, a family from Östergötland which belongs to the Swedish noble class.

 Aftermath

 Over the next few decades Engelbrekt became a national hero, depicted as a public protector and an opponent of the Kalmar Union.
 His rebellion came to be seen as the start of the Swedish national awakening, which would triumph in the following century with the victory of King Gustav Vasa (reigned 1523–1560).
 Engelbrekt himself had no such ideas, which must have been anachronistic at the time; however his rebellion gave peasants a voice in Swedish politics which they never lost afterwards.
 The Engelbrekt rebellion caused the unity of the Kalmar Union to erode, leading to the expulsion of Danish forces from Sweden.
 Although later Danish kings regained influence over Sweden, the rebellion had set a precedent for Swedish claims to sovereignty.